sourcegraph/about/content/terms/self-hosted.md

 4. the receiving party independently develops without access to or use of the other party's Confidential Information.

 6.3 **Restrictions on Use and Disclosure**.
 Neither party will use the other party's Confidential Information except as permitted under this Agreement.
 Each party agrees to maintain in confidence and protect the other party's Confidential Information using at least the same degree of care as it uses for its own information of a similar nature, but in any event at least a reasonable degree of care.
 Each party agrees to take all reasonable precautions to prevent any unauthorized disclosure of the other party's Confidential Information, including, without limitation, disclosing such Confidential Information only to its employees, independent contractors, consultants, and legal and financial advisors (collectively, **"Representatives"**) who (i) have a need to know such information, and (ii) are subject to confidentiality obligations at least as protective of the Confidential Information as the terms of this Agreement.
 Each party is responsible for all acts and omissions of its Representatives.
 The foregoing obligations will not restrict either party from disclosing Confidential Information of the other party if required by any governmental body, so long as, to the extent allowed under applicable law, the party required to make the disclosure gives reasonable notice to the other party to enable it to contest the requirement.
 The restrictions set forth in this Section will survive the termination or expiration of this Agreement.
+The terms of this Section 6 supersede any non-disclosure or confidentiality agreement entered into by the parties prior to the effective date of this Agreement.

 <span style={{color: '#b200f8'}}>